 Combine the ingredients

-I did this right in the glass measuring jar, and this step took all of 8 seconds to do.
+I did this right in the glass measuring jar, and this step took about 8 seconds to do.
 The texture of it reminded me of “trace” when making homemade soap, like the texture of thick vanilla pudding.

 Add the essential oils and stir in completely.